LeviMSmith/voyages-and-verve/README.md

 All code dependancies should be in vendor and built automatically by cmake, so you'll just need that and a compiler.

+That, and make sure that after cloning this repo, you'll also need to grab the submodules:

+`git submodule update --init --recursive`

 - [cmake](https://cmake.org/download/)

 ### Building